 What is Choice of Law?

-Choice of law provisions allow contracting parties to decide what law will govern the enforcement of their agreement.
-For example, you can execute a prenup in Louisiana with a choice of law provision that declares that New York law will govern the contract because you plan to relocate to New York.
+Choice of law provisions allow contracting parties to decide what state’s law will govern their agreement.
+For example, you can execute a prenup under New York law, because you live there.
 This makes sense because if you were to ever get divorced, the proceedings would occur in your state of residence, in this case – New York.
-However, in theory, if you ended up living somewhere else, that state should also apply New York law when analyzing your prenup (depending on a few other factors).
+However, in theory, if you ended up moving somewhere else, say, Massachusetts, then MA should apply New York law when analyzing your prenup in a divorce (depending on a few other factors).
+Keep in mind however, the state where the divorce is occurring will apply their standards of enforcement.
+So, even if your choice of law is NY, but you get divorced in MA, then MA will apply NY law to the contract, but they may apply Massachusetts’ standard of whether or not the prenup will be enforced at all.
+We know, it’s not quite as simple as it sounds.
+Keep in mind that each state has their own caselaw on the subject of enforcement, so if you have specific questions about your state, you should contact a licensed attorney.

 Crossing the T’s, Dotting the I’s

-First things first, if you decide that you want New York law to govern your prenuptial agreement, you better make darn sure that you meet all of New York’s requirements for a valid prenup.
+First things first, if you decide New York law should govern your prenuptial agreement, you better make darn sure that you meet all of New York’s requirements for a valid prenup.
 This is especially important in states that have strict procedural requirements for prenups.
 For example, Minnesota requires that the prenup be signed by two witnesses and notarized.
-If you want Minnesota law to govern your agreement, you don’t want your prenup thrown out from the get-go because you didn’t meet all the requirements.
+Step 1 to a valid prenuptial agreement is making sure you are in line with state requirements.

 Making the “Choice”

 Choice of law can be a very complicated issue especially if there are international factors at play.
-Enforcement of choice of law provisions varies wildly.
+Enforcement of choice of law provisions vary state to state.
 There are many factors at play and every state is different.
-At the end of the day, the court may decide to disregard your choice of law and you could be out of luck.
 If you and your fiancé have any questions or doubts, be sure to consult an attorney on the subject prior to entering into your prenuptial agreement.

 All content provided on this blog is for informational purposes only.
 HelloPrenup, LLC (“HelloPrenup”) makes no representations as to the accuracy or completeness of any information on this site.
 HelloPrenup will not be liable for any errors or omissions in this information nor for the availability of this information.
 These terms and conditions of use are subject to change at any time and without notice.
 HelloPrenup provides a platform for contract related self-help.
 The information provided by HelloPrenup along with the content on our website related to legal matters (“Information”) is provided for your private use and does not constitute legal advice.
 We do not review any information you provide us for legal accuracy or sufficiency, draw legal conclusions, provide opinions about your selection of forms, or apply the law to the facts of your situation.
 If you need legal advice for a specific problem, you should consult with a licensed attorney.
 Neither HelloPrenup nor any information provided by Hello Prenup is a substitute for legal advice from a qualified attorney licensed to practice in an appropriate jurisdiction.